saoicourts/SaoiCourts.github.io/_posts/2023-04-02-reimagining-democracy.md

 ---
-title: "Stable Democracy"
+title: "Reimagining Democracy"
 description: "How is America anti-democratic and how could it be otherwise?"
 tags: democracy politics essays
-draft: true
+draft: false
 ---
 # I hate politics.